sampsyo/home/_drafts/fpgaabstraction.md

 [In the early 2000s][gpumm], people realized they could abuse a GPU as an accelerator for lots of computationally intensive kernels that had nothing to do with graphics: that GPU designers had built a more general kind of machine, for which graphics was just one application.

 Computational FPGAs are following the same trajectory.
-The idea is to abuse this hardware not for circuit emulation but to exploit computational patterns that make them amenable to circuit-like execution.
+The idea is to abuse this funky hardware not for circuit emulation but to exploit computational patterns that are amenable to circuit-like execution.
 In the form of an SAT analogy:

 <p class="showcase">